volkanagun/SentencePartitioning/README.md

 1. Training and testing datasets
 2. The path to main sentence dataset
 3. The name and folder of the target task
+4. The vbocabulary file of the evaluation dataset
-4. The implementation must be done for conditions for the target task in ExperimentSPL and SamplingExperiment.
+5. The implementation must be done for conditions for the target task in ExperimentSPL and SamplingExperiment.
 Currently, ner, pos, and sentiment are implemented.